jpacg/awesome-stars/README.md

 - [openresty](https://github.com/openresty/openresty) - Turning Nginx into a Full-Fledged Scriptable Web Platform
 - [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
-- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APP.
-Support catching native crash and Java exception.
+- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APP which supports catching native crash and Java exception.
 - [FastHook](https://github.com/turing-technician/FastHook) - Android ART Hook
 - [libsodium](https://github.com/jedisct1/libsodium) - A modern, portable, easy to use crypto library
 - [xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua